koto-lang/koto/crates/cli/docs/core_lib/map.md

 Inserts an entry into the map with the given key, and `null` as its value.

 If the key already existed in the map, then the old value is returned.
-If the key didn't already exist, then Null is returned.
+If the key didn't already exist, then `null` is returned.

 See the [language guide](../language_guide.md#map-key-types) for a description of the types of values that can be used as map keys.